beerose/blog/content/posts/finish-side-projects/post.md

 - Contributed to Theme UI a couple of times.
 - Learned more about Gatsby.

 Well.
 I'm sorry you can't see reactions nor comments on this blog.
-Still, all those gains are great, aren't they?
+Still, all these gains are great, aren't they?

 ---